vitaly-t/subcount/README.md

 Simplified observable, with support for subscriptions + counter out of the box.

-Written in TypeScript, for Node.js v6 and modern browsers.

 ## Rationale

-This module was written to avoid the overhead of [RXJS] when all you need is subscriptions + counters.
+This module was written to avoid the overhead of [RXJS] when all you need is basic subscriptions + counters.

 See the [following issue](https://stackoverflow.com/questions/56195932/how-to-monitor-number-of-rxjs-subscriptions) that precipitated this.